frontenddogma/web-development-glossary/manuscript/b.md

 : A graphical control element frequently used as a navigational aid in user interfaces and on web pages.
 It allows users to keep track and maintain awareness of their locations within programs, documents, or websites.&nbsp;[†](#w-breadcrumb)

 Broken link
-: A hyperlink that does not work, or work anymore, that is, it points to a target that is not available.
+: A hyperlink that does not work, or work anymore, that is, that points to a target that is not available.
 Broken links constitute link rot.

 Brotli
 : A data format specification for data streams compressed with a specific combination of the general-purpose LZ77 lossless compression algorithm, Huffman coding, and second-order context modeling.&nbsp;[†](#w-brotli) ℹ︎&nbsp;[github.com/google/brotli](https://github.com/google/brotli)